-People with paler and thinner eyelid skin are more prone to develop a triple eyelid, even at a younger age, according to William H. Truswell, a board-certified facial plastic surgeon, based in Easthampton, MA, who currently serves as president of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).
+People with paler and thinner eyelid skin are more prone to develop a triple eyelid, even at a younger age, according to William H. Truswell, a board-certified facial plastic surgeon, based in Easthampton, MA, who served as the president of the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS).

 - Body type

 While triple eyelid is more common among older patients, young people who are thin and athletic, sometimes develop multiple upper eyelid creases.